CredaCash/CredaCash/BUILDING.md

 	The output should be "The Boost C++ Libraries were successfully built!"

-5. The CredaCash executables can then be built using "static-boost" as follows:
+5. The CredaCash executables can then be built using the static boost libraries as follows:

 	``cd CredaCash``

+	``./make_clean.sh``

 	``./make_release.sh static-boost``

 ## Windows x64

 Windows executables are available at [CredaCash.com](https://CredaCash.com/software/).
-The following steps are only needed to rebuild the executables from the source code.
+The following steps are only needed to rebuild the executables from source.

 ### Set up the environment